LEARNAcademy/syllabus/rails/rails-api.md

 - Did you migrate?
 - Is your server running?
 - Are you requesting the correct route?
-- Are you seeing an HTML output rather an JSON?
+- Are you seeing an HTML output rather a JSON?
 Click the preview tab and look at the error message.

 ---